 We recommend the following: begin by filling a tub or container with enough warm water to submerge the item.
 Add about 5 drops of liquid soap.
 Submerge the item that needs cleaning and soak for 2-3 hours.
 Remove the item from the bath and gently scrub the polyurethane coating (typically applied to the underside of tent flies, the top side of tent floors and the inside of back packs) with a mixture of isopropyl alcohol, water and a couple of drops of soap.
 Keep a dish towel nearby to soak up excessive residue.

-Tent Sure will not work on silicone treated fabrics nor sil-nylon.
+Seam Grip TF will not work on silicone treated fabrics nor sil-nylon.

-THE MANY USES OF TENT SURE
+THE MANY USES OF SEAM GRIP TF

 - Waterproof tent floors, rain flies, tarps, bivy sacks, rainwear, sleeping pads, and more